Looking for an easy, natural way to cut back on the weeds in your lawn and garden beds?

-If you have ever grown vegetables, you know there are varieties that need soil pH to be a perfect level.
-That’s where our first weed killer, lemon juice comes in.
+If you have ever grown vegetables, you know some varieties need soil pH to be a perfect level.
+That’s where our first weed killer, lemon juice, comes in.

 Being acidic, it will make the plant’s environment inhospitable.
-Sprayed plants should shrivel down with a couple of days.
+Sprayed plants should wilt down with a couple of days.

 As a side benefit, your garden will smell like pledge and you will drive away a few mosquitoes.